Hi, I’m Carl McColman.

 I am a life-professed Lay Cistercian — a layperson under formal spiritual guidance at a Trappist monastery.
 I am not a monk, but monks are my spiritual teachers and guides.
 As a Lay Cistercian, I bring the wisdom of the monastery that has been passed down through the centuries, and make it available to the public at large.

-Before I entered formation as a Lay Cistercian, I first learned the practice of contemplation with the Shalem Institute for Spiritual Formation, and received training as a spiritual director from the Institute for Pastoral Studies.
+Before I entered formation as a Lay Cistercian, I first learned the practice of contemplation with the Shalem Institute for Spiritual Formation.

 I’ve written several books.
 My newest one, The Little Book of Christian Mysticism, will be published in April 2018.
 Previoius works include Christian Mystics: 108 Seers, Saints and Sages, Befriending Silence, Answering the Contemplative Call and The Big Book of Christian Mysticism.
-In addition to this blog, my writing appears in The Huffington Post, Patheos, and Contemplative Journal.
+In addition to this blog, my writing has appared on websites The Huffington Post, Patheos, and Contemplative Journal.

 I frequently speak about the spiritual life at retreat centers, churches, and academic institutions.
 An important part of my ministry is helping individuals and communities reclaim the heritage of Christian contemplative spirituality — by celebrating the lives and teachings of the Christian mystics, the practice of silent prayer, and the revival of ancient practices like lectio divina, the liturgy of the hours, and spiritual accompaniment.